Skip to Main Content

 Papers detailing a dogsled expedition to the Antarctic region (August 1989-March 1990) led by Will Steger of Ely, Minnesota.

-MNHS call number: See the finding aid in the library (International Polar Expeditions, Inc.).
+MNHS call number: See the finding aid in the library or use the scanned PDF (International Polar Expeditions, Inc.)

 Overview